alanrvazquez/alanrvazquez.github.io/content/authors/admin/_index.md

 - Principal Investigator
 ---

-I am an Assistant Professor at the [Department of Industrial Engineering at the University of Arkansas](https://industrial-engineering.uark.edu/).
-Previously, I was an Assistant Adjunct Professor at the [Department of Statistics at the University of California, Los Angeles](http://statistics.ucla.edu/), and a Junior Postdoctoral Fellow of the Research Foundation Flanders ([FWO](https://www.fwo.be/en/)), Belgium.
+I am a Full-Time Teaching Professor at the [Department of Industrial Engineering](https://tec.mx/en/innovation-and-transformation/bs-in-industrial-engineering) at [Tecnológico de Monterrey](https://tec.mx/en).
+Previously, I was an Assistant Professor at the [Department of Industrial Engineering at the University of Arkansas](https://industrial-engineering.uark.edu/).
+From 2020 to 2022, I was an Assistant Adjunct Professor at the [Department of Statistics at the University of California, Los Angeles](http://statistics.ucla.edu/), and a Junior Postdoctoral Fellow of the Research Foundation Flanders ([FWO](https://www.fwo.be/en/)), Belgium.
 From July 2018 to September 2019, I was a Postdoctoral Researcher at the Department of Biosystems at [KU Leuven](https://www.biw.kuleuven.be/biosyst/english), Belgium.
 In May 2018, I obtained a Ph.D. in Applied Economics at the [University of Antwerp](https://www.uantwerpen.be/en/about-uantwerp/faculties/faculty-of-business-and-economics/), Belgium.
 The supervisors of my Ph.D. thesis were Prof. [Peter Goos](http://www.experimental-design.eu/who/) and Dr. [Eric Schoen](http://www.experimental-design.eu/who/).

 I was born and raised in Monterrey, Nuevo Leon, Mexico.